20Q (game show): End game

-In the end game, the player is given selection of two categories, and the computer must play the game as the contestant asks questions from a provided list of 20.
+In the end game, the player is given a selection of two categories, and the computer must play the game as the contestant asks questions from a provided list of 20.
 While the computer can attempt to answer at any time, the contestant is only given one chance to guess the answer.
 At a critical point in the game, the computer goes into "sleep mode" and the host asks the contestant if s/he has any idea what the answer is, after which Mr. Q. awakens from his "nap."
 If the player buzzes in with the right answer before the computer does, s/he wins $20,000; if the computer is wrong, the human contestant gets one chance to win; should s/he be incorrect or the computer comes up with the right answer first, nothing additional is won.

 Pilot

-The pilot was taped on August 16, 2008 with Joey Lawrence of Blossom fame, but Deeley replaced Lawrence due to a conflict.
+The pilot was taped on August 16, 2008, with Joey Lawrence of Blossom fame, but Deeley replaced Lawrence due to a conflict.

 Ken Jennings was featured as the "residential expert", who picked out the categories.
 The front game was played the same, except losers earned $1,000 for making it on stage, and the winner of the round won $20,000.

 In addition, each contestant has a computerized scribble pad that shows the audience the answers they think the person, place, or object could be.
 The contestants would then buzz-in with their final answer.

 Only one game is played; that player went on to the endgame, which was played the same, but before the round the player selected one of 25 balls, each having a covering concealing a number that, should the contestant win the round, would multiply the $20,000 won earlier, up to $500,000.

 Finally, the "computer" had a female voice, and was referred to as "Debra-Q".